SOAP Notes For Physical Therapy

 The plan outlines the proposed treatment intervention strategy and next steps based on the assessment and professional opinion of the physical therapist.
 It should cover:

-- Treatment plan: Specific therapies or exercises to be administered, including frequency and duration.
+• Treatment plan: Specific therapies or exercises, including frequency and duration.

-- Goals for the next session: What does the therapist aim to achieve in future sessions, which helps track progress?
+• Goals for the next session: The therapist aims to achieve specific goals in future sessions, which helps track progress.

-This section should provide a clear, specific intervention actionable strategy that is directly tied to the assessment conclusions.
+This section should provide a clear, specific intervention actionable strategy directly tied to the assessment conclusions.

 Final thoughts